simoncoulton/watson/docs/html/getting-started/_posts/2013-01-01-installation.md

 Watson is maintained at [Github](https://github.com/simoncoulton/watson), and can be used to get the latest development version of the code if required.

+#### Setting up a virtualenv
+We recommend creating a standalone environment for each new project you work on to isolate any dependencies that it may need.
+To do so enter the following commands in your terminal:

+	project_root/
+		virtualenv/
+		source/

+	pyvenv /where_you_want_to_store_venv
+	source /where_you_want_to_store_venv/

 #### Verifying the installation
 To ensure that Watson has been installed correctly, launch `python` from your CLI and then enter the following: